datatrail-jhu/04_githubbasics/manuscript/00_versioncontrol.md

 B) Stage, commit, push, repository
 c) Pull, push, commit, branch

 ?
-What is a good example of a message to accompany a commit ?
+What is a good example of a message to accompany a commit?

 A) Modified linear model of height to include new covariate, genotype
 b) Fixed problem with linear model
-C) Added genotype
+c) Added genotype
 d) Fixed.

 {/quiz}